Debt Recovery Action

 A debt may have occurred for various reasons such as rechargeable repairs, former tenant rent arrears or outstanding factoring charges.

 If you fail to contact us or clear the debt then we may refer your case to a Debt Collection Agency or consider pursuing a Small Claims action through the court.
-If Wishaw and District Housing Association receive a decree for the recovery of the monies owed you are then legally obliged to repay the debt.
-If you don't, there are a number of leagal options the Association can consider including;
+If Wishaw and District Housing receive a decree for the recovery of the monies owed you are then legally obliged to repay the debt.
+If you don't, there are a number of leagal options we can consider including;

 - An Exceptional Attachment Order - Used to remove goods from your home which can then be auctioned to raise funds to pay off any debt.